okteto/blog-proposals/deploying-a-django-app-on-okteto.md

       -- tests.py
       -- views.py

 For our authentication, we will be using using `http-only cookies` and not `localStorage`, to set our authentication.
-This is to advised to reduce the risk of security issues.
+It is recommended to use ` http-only-cookies` to reduce the risk of security issues.

-We will be creating an authentication middleware and  for the project;
+We will be creating an authentication middleware  for the project.
+Django provides us with middleware for authenicating users, but because we will be using cooking we will overriding and creating our own middleware;

     from datetime import datetime, timedelta